Andrew Kempe

 Andrew Kempe (born 26 August 2000) is a Bermudian professional footballer who plays as a goalkeeper who was most recently signed to League of Ireland Premier Division club Galway United.
 He has also played for the Bermuda national team.

 Kempe was born in Warwick Parish, Bermuda and played college football with the Rhode Island Rams, Dickinson College and Temple Owls.
 In 2024 Kempe played for USL League Two side Real Central New Jersey on loan.
 In 2025 Kempe joined Irish side Galway United.

-Kempe has been called up many times and so far has 1 cap with the Bermuda national team.
+Kempe has one cap with the Bermuda national team.

 Early life

 Kempe was born in Warwick Parish.
 His favourite team growing up was Manchester United.
 He attended and played for the soccer team of Brooks School, Massachusetts.
 He also spent time in the youth setups at GPS Massachusetts and Seacoast United.

 College career

 Kempe began his college career in 2019 at the University of Rhode Island where he studied in the business program and played for their soccer team, the Rhode Island Rams.

 In 2021, Kempe moved to Dickinson College, Pennsylvania where he studied International Business and Management, during which time he played for the school's soccer team, the Red Devils.

 In 2023 Kempe moved to Temple University, Pennsylvania where he played for the university's soccer team the Temple Owls.